akaptelinin/go-unfucked.nvim/README.md

 ## Why only Neovim?

-Why would anyone use other editors?
+Why would anybody use other editors?

 ## Related